MostAwesomeDude/construct/docs/intro.rst

 Development and support
 -------------------------
-Please use `github issues <https://github.com/construct/construct/issues>`_ to ask general questions, make feature requests, report issues and bugs, and to send in patches.
+Please use `github issues <https://github.com/construct/construct/issues>`_ to ask general questions, make feature requests (and vote for them), report issues and bugs, and to submit PRs.
 Feel free to request any changes that would support your project.
 There is also a `Gitter chat <https://gitter.im/construct-construct/Lobby>`_ but using Issues is highly recommended.

-Main documentation is at `readthedocs <http://construct.readthedocs.org>`_, which is substantial, in both tutorials and API library reference, where you can find all kinds of examples.
-Source is on `github <https://github.com/construct/construct>`_.
-Releases are available on `pypi <https://pypi.org/project/construct/>`_.
+Main documentation is at `readthedocs <http://construct.readthedocs.org>`_, which is substantial.
+Source is at `github <https://github.com/construct/construct>`_.
+Releases are available at `pypi <https://pypi.org/project/construct/>`_.

 Requirements